Dissipation dynamics of a scalar field: Theoretical setup

 \subsection{Ansatz for the effective action}

 To accurately capture the dissipation dynamics, we adopt an expansion that includes all relevant effects for understanding the system.
-In our approach, we consider a leading order expansion of the effective action $\Gamma_k $ in gradients of the field $\phi_r$, introduced below, and retaining the complete field dependence.
-Specifically, we truncate at order one in time derivative and second order in space derivatives and obtain as the ansatz for the effective action
+In our approach, we consider a leading-order expansion of the effective action $\Gamma_k $ in gradients of the field $\phi_r$, introduced below, and retaining the complete field dependence.
+Specifically, we truncate at order one in the time derivative and second order in space derivatives and obtain as the ansatz for the effective action

 where now $\Phi$ is the duplet of fields $\Phi = (\phi_r, \phi_a)$, cf.~\labelcref{eq:Keldysh_basis}, and the indices at the integral sign simply refer to an integration over space-time.
-The parameterization of the effective action is chosen such that the fluctuation-dissipation theorem holds at all RG-scales $k$; see \Cref{app:dyn_field_theory} for more details.
+The parametrization of the effective action is chosen such that the fluctuation-dissipation theorem holds at all RG scales $k$; see Appendix~\ref{app:dyn_field_theory} for more details.

 At this level of approximation, there are only two scale-dependent functions, given by the first derivative of the effective potential $U^{(1)}_k(\phi) = \partial U_k(\phi) /\partial \phi$ and the dissipation rate $X_k(\phi)$.
 Their flows are obtained by suitable projections of the effective action